codepath/android_guides/Polishing-a-UI-Tips-and-Tools.md

   <img src="https://i.imgur.com/I4qigt5.jpg" alt="design" width="250" />
 </a>

+## Critical Guidelines

+Be sure to pay attention to the following elements of beautiful visual design.
+The devil is in the details.
+Trust that small improvements can make a big difference on the overall experience:

+ - **Colors.** Having three colors (One primary, one secondary, and one accent) used consistently through your app.
+ - **Typography.** Using the correct sizes for different information to create a consistent visual hierarchy
+ - **Iconography.** Icons should generally be a muted single-color (gray, faded colors) and not be too eye-catching unless they are actions or meant to draw attention.
+ - **Spacing.** Make sure you to tighten up spacing of elements.
+Spacing on the top and bottom should be consistent.
+Pay attention to proper spacing between elements as well.
+ - **Alignment.** Make sure elements are aligned to a grid.
+In other words, each view should be aligned to surrounding elements (i.e text to middle of image).
+ - **Information.** Having multiple pieces of text that are all near each other in an item that are exactly the same size, color and style is usually not a good practice.
+ - **Tabs.** Tabs should be a consistent with the background color of the Toolbar above them.

+## Links and Resources

 Polishing up the user interface of your application starts with the following enhancements:

  1. Benchmarking to **Adhere to Good Designs** - Check out the [[following sites|Android-Design-Guidelines#benchmarking]] or [these material design examples](http://www.materialup.com/) for looking at how popular apps look and feel.